 Biomedical Sciences Specialization

-The Biomedical Sciences Specialization will provide students with the option of concentrating their studies in biomedical science and research, building on the existing principles of excellence in the BHSc (Honours) program by addressing fundamental concepts and opportunities to develop knowledge and skills appropriate for biomedical research.
-This course of study will emphasize content in the biomedical sciences, along with the development of essential skills in problem-solving, critical thinking, scientific reasoning and logic, experimental design, and working independently and in teams.
-These transferable skills and principles in biomedical sciences will prepare students for a future in graduate-level research, industry, or professional school.
+The Biomedical Sciences Specialization will provide students with the option of concentrating their studies in biomedical research.
+Drawing on faculty from the Departments of Biochemistry and Biomedical Sciences and Pathology and Molecular Medicine, the specialization is designed to build on the existing principles of excellence in the B.H.Sc.
+(Honours) program, by incorporating fundamental concepts and experimental techniques used in biomedical research.
+This course of study will emphasize the development of essential skills in communication, problem-solving, critical thinking, scientific reasoning and logic, experimental design, and working both independently and in a group.
+These transferable skills and fundamental principles in biomedical sciences will prepare students for a future in professional school, industry, research or graduate studies.
 Upon acceptance into the B.H.Sc.
 (Honours) program and the completion of Level I, students will apply to this specialization in March.

 Global Health Specialization

-Understanding the complex web of relationships and interactions in global health requires an interdisciplinary academic experience.
+An understanding of human health is incomplete without an understanding of health within the global context.
+A complex web of relationships and interactions produce themes of global health that can be seen as emergent properties of the human experience.
+Engaging with global health issues requires an interdisciplinary academic experience.
 The specialization in Global Health in the Bachelor of Health Sciences (Honours) Program provides students with an environment that incorporates insight from the traditional academic fields of anthropology, philosophy, ethics and law, while drawing heavily on the expertise present within the Faculty of Health Sciences in the domains of biostatistics & epidemiology, health economics & policy, molecular medicine & pathology, and health research methodology.
+A core component of the specialization revolves around a four-month embedded learning experience with partners and institutions abroad and within Canada.
+Students spend a year adding to their knowledge and personal development domains in preparation for this experience and will explore curriculum upon their return, which is designed to maximize the experiential learning that occurred outside the formal boundaries of the university.
 The specialization is a unique undergraduate opportunity that challenges students to embrace complexity through the development of a global consciousness and the understanding of health as a fundamental component of the human experience.
 Graduates will attain the knowledge to undertake further studies at the postgraduate level.
 They will have an opportunity to explore personal developmental and an academic skill set necessary for the role as contributors to global health issues.
-The Global Health Specialization is undergoing restructuring, and there will be no Level II in-take in the specialization in 2017/2018.
+Upon acceptance into the B.H.Sc.
+(Honours) program and the completion of Level I, students will apply to this specialization in March.

 Child Health Specialization